litexlang/litex-official-documents/Blogs/Litex_vs_Lean_Number_Examples.md

   field_simp
 ```

 Lean requires importing the real number library and using a field simplification tactic, even though the statement is straightforward algebra.
+If an ordinary user wants to prove this statement, he/she will find it very difficult to understand what a field,which is only taught in university mathematics courses, is.